Jim-JMCD/syncBKUP/README.md

 * Level 4 - The directory level named after the parent of the data.
 Example this directory will be named **music** when given **-s /home/ada/music** to backup.
 All directories below this level contain the backup data.

 #### Identifying what is backed up
 Level 3, the directory name uniquely identifies each directory backed up by created a direcotry named using the directory path of of the source.
-The slashes of the source directory are replaced with underscores "_".
+The "/" slashes and spaces of the source directory are replaced with underscores "_".

 All backups can be located in **../Computer name/Modified_source_directory_name/..*
 ~~~